Improving performance of reconciliation

 - Open the RE:JOB_EVENTS from and set the following parameters.

 To improve performance by configuring the reconciliation engine

 Perform the following steps to increase Definition Check interval, Polling interval, and Continuous job interval.
-It is recommended to process only normalized CIs if you want to merge only Normalized CIs into the asset dataset.
+If you want to merge only Normalized CIs into the asset dataset, process only normalized CIs.

 - Open the Reconciliation Console from the Atrium Core Console.